FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Hands-On.md

 2. Synchronize the `development` branch in your clone with the upstream `development` branch.
    - See the [Git Command Reference](../GitReference/GitReference.md) if you do not remember the commands to synchronize.
    - After you synchronize a solution to the tutorials will have been added to `development` in the directory `modules/farm_fd2_school/02-HTMl-CSS-Tutorials-Soln`.
-3. Create a new feature branch from for your work on these activities.
+3. Create a new feature branch for your work on these activities.
-   - Create this feature branch from the branch you created for the assignment to continue from your prior work.
+   - Create this feature branch from the branch you created for the tutorials to continue from your prior work.
    - OR create this feature branch from `development` to work from the provided solution.

 ## HTML Tables